 This Needs To Be Repeated – Say No To Free Waste

 This is the time to be strong and realize that they are just gonna fill your trash can with non-disposable junk.
-So stay strong and remember your Rs, and just say “no thank you, I REFUSE YOUR JUNK”.
+So stay strong and remember your Rs, and say;-

 So I say, be brave and go for it!